amenezes/http_hardening/README.md

 ### 2. Module Description <a id="module-description"></a>
 ---
-This module provides a easy way to enable, configure and mange secure http headers on:
+This module provides an easy way to enable, configure and manage secure http headers on:
  - apache2 (debian like distros);
  - httpd (redhat like distros);